How Well do Fish Smell?

 area after used to maximize the shelf life time.
 If the content

-becomes separated while in the bottle, a quick couple of shakes of the bottle
+of the water soluble scents become separated while in the bottle, a quick couple of shakes of the bottle

 will blend the ingredients together and you’ll be good as new.